FAccTRec/facctrec2022/cfp/index.md

 ## Submission

-Papers should be submitted from the [EasyChair](https://easychair.org/conferences/?conf=facctrec2021).
+Papers should be submitted from the EasyChair.
 Please do not forget to choose your type of submission: Position or Research.

 ## Important Dates

-- <del style="color: gray;">2021-08-02</del>: Paper submission deadline
+- 2022-08-05: Paper submission deadline
-- <del style="color: gray;">2021-08-21</del>: Author notification
+- 2022-08-27: Author notification
-- <del style="color: gray;">2021-09-04</del>: Final version upload
+- 2022-09-10: Final version upload
-- 2021-09-25: Workshop
+- TBA in 2022-09-18 - 2022-09-23: Workshop

-All deadlines in time zone  Anywhere On Earth
+TIMEZONE: Anywhere On Earth (UTC-12)